-Nintendo and Genki Reach Confidential Settlement Over Alleged Switch 2 Leaks and Marketing Tactics
+Nintendo & Genki Confidential Settlement: Switch 2 Leaks & IP

 The Core Dispute: Unannounced Hardware and Promotional Strategies

-The recent confidential settlement between accessory maker Genki and gaming giant Nintendo brings to light a recurring tension point in the technology and entertainment industries: the management of information surrounding highly anticipated, yet officially unannounced, hardware.
+The confidential settlement between accessory maker Genki and gaming giant Nintendo, which followed Nintendo's filing of a lawsuit around May 2025, brought to light a recurring tension point in the technology and entertainment industries: the management of information surrounding highly anticipated, yet officially unannounced, hardware.
 The dispute centered on what were characterized as "infamous leaks" related to the "Switch 2," the widely speculated successor to Nintendo's immensely successful Switch console.
+Specifically, Genki had reportedly displayed unofficial Switch 2 mockups at CES 2025 and was accused of leaking aspects of the system's design on multiple occasions.
 For accessory manufacturers like Genki, which specializes in products designed to enhance gaming experiences on Nintendo platforms, the prospect of new hardware presents both opportunities and challenges.

 Nintendo's Stance on Intellectual Property and Product Secrecy